Finance Your Education

 Students admitted to the Honors Programs at the undergraduate schools are also offered academic scholarships.

-Stern College for Women partners with the Jewish Foundation for Education of Women (JFEW) and offers the Jewish Foundation for Education of Women Science Fellowships.
-Recipients of the JFEW Fellowship receive scholarship support for each of three years.
-Fellows have the opportunity to participate in summer research internships for which they receive a stipend, attend and present research at national and international science conferences, receive one-on-one mentoring by Stern science faculty and participate in lectures and workshops on topics addressing leadership training, career development and academic success.
+Stern College for Women partners with the Jewish Foundation for Education of Women (JFEW) and offers the Jewish Foundation for Education of Women Scholars Program.
+Recipients of the JFEW Scholarship receive scholarship support for each of three years.
+Scholars have the opportunity to participate in summer research internships for which they receive a stipend, attend at national or international professional conferences, receive one-on-one mentoring by Stern faculty, and participate in lectures and workshops on topics addressing leadership training, career development and academic success.

 The Mordecai D. and Monique C. Katz Scholarships for Jewish Educators provide substantial tuition support for students preparing for careers in Jewish education as part of the Legacy Heritage Jewish Educators Project at Stern College for Women.